weshebert20/tic-tac-toe-2/readme.md

   each cell to display separate colors (either background or text--both is better)
 - A cell should not be able to be replayed once marked
 - Add a reset button that will clear the contents of the board
+- Deploy your game online, using GitHub pages.
+If you're not sure how to do this, refer back to [the earlier GitHub lesson](https://github.com/den-materials/git-branching-and-pages).

 ---